Self-service data prep in Power BI (Preview)

 |Standardized Schema / Built-In Support for the Common Data Model||+||+|

-For more information about how to enable dataflows workloads on premium capacity, see the configure workloads article for Power BI premium.
-Dataflow workloads are not currently available in muti-geo capacities.
+For more information about how to enable dataflows workloads on premium capacity, see the Configure workloads in a Premium capacity.
+Dataflow workloads are not currently available in multi-geo capacities.

 Summary of self-service data prep for big data in Power BI

 As mentioned previously in this article, there are multiple scenarios and examples where dataflows can enable you to get better control – and faster insights – from your business data.
 Using a standard data model (schema) defined by the Common Data Model, dataflows can import your valuable business data, and have the data ready for modeling and creation of BI insights in a very short period... in what used to take months, or longer, to create.

 By storing business data in the standardized format of the Common Data Model, your BI Pros (or developers) can create apps that generate quick, easy, and automatic visuals and reports.
 Those include, but aren’t limited to: